mozmeao/peer-review/README.md

 * Preparing/evaluating a promotion or a performance improvement plan.
 * Whenever someone requests it.

-The process relies on 1:1 interaction over requesting via feedback over email or via a form.
+The process relies on 1:1 interaction over requesting feedback via email or a form.

 The basic steps are outlined below: